jpyrgies/HackYourCity/README.md

 # HackYourCity
-This repository contains code created for Hackaton Hack Your City
+This repository contains code created for Hackaton Hack Your City.